SaaStr AI 2026 recap

 Plus $39–$139 per Intercom seat, 50-resolution minimum, no spending cap.

-Helply, per resolution
+Helply, per ticket

 Helply versus Fin cost